wowococo/tomato-clock/README.md

 # tomato-clock 🍅
 Pomodoro Technique, this is a project to learn Golang for me.
 The project is inspired by 'Focus To-Do' application that I am using.

+	tomato-clock -d 5s -bt 2s -t learngo
+Use above command to start a 5 seconds tomato clock to do the task named "learngo", and set break time 2 seconds after the tomato clock.

 ![tomato-clock](./doc/images/tomato-clock.gif)